moorara/interview/cheatsheets/6-computer_networks.md

       - Discovery of other nodes on the link
       - Determining the link layer addresses of other nodes
       - Finding available routers and DNS servers
+  - **BGP**
+    - Layer: Internet/Network
+    - The Border Gateway Protocol (BGP) is designed to exchange routing and reachability information among autonomous systems (AS) on the Internet.
+      - The Internet is a network of networks.
+It is broken up into hundreds of thousands of smaller networks known as autonomous systems (ASes).
+    - BGP is responsible for looking at all of the available paths that data could travel and picking the best route (hopping between autonomous systems).
+    - External BGP (eBGP)
+      - Routes are exchanged and traffic is transmitted over the Internet using external BGP (eBGP).
+    - Internal BGP (iBGP)
+      - Autonomous systems can also use an internal version of BGP to route through their internal networks (iBGP).
+      - Using internal BGP is NOT a requirement for using external BGP.
+      - Autonomous systems can choose from a number of internal protocols to connect the routers on their internal network.
   - **ICMP, ICMPv6**
     - Layer: Internet/Network
     - The Internet Control Message Protocol (ICMP) is used by network devices to send error messages or query messages.